mhartington/view-transitions/slides.md

 ## Some down sides
 - Web Animations can get gnarly
-- If you animate the wrong thing, performance isues
+- If you animate the wrong thing, performance issues
 - Coordination can be a pain

 ---